okikio/native/packages/native/README.md

 * `ServiceManager`
 * `App`

-whiel the `5` project classes are:
+While the `5` project classes are:
 * `HistoryManager`
-* `Router`
+* `TransitionManager`
 * `PageManager/Page`
-* `TransitionManager`
 * `PJAX`
+* `Router`

 Project classes are optional and are based on the type of project you are creating, if they are not used, tree shaking using `rollup`, `webpack`, or `esbuild` should get rid of them.

 The `5 base classes` are mandatory classes that are built into the framework (tree shaking won't be able to get rid of them).

 *Note: all classes that aren't base classes are `Service`'s, or they extend the `Service` class in some way.*
+### *Types*

+Many typescript types are used in the docs, for more info about these types go to [./lib/types](https://github.com/okikio/native/tree/master/packages/native/lib/types).

 ### **ManagerItem**

-`MangerItem` is a class that can only be stored in the `AdvancedManager` class, it is self aware of it's envrioment, so things like the `AdvancedManager` it's stored in, and the `App` instance that the `AdvancedManager` is attached to.
+`MangerItem` is a class that can only be stored in the `AdvancedManager` class, it is self aware of it's envrioment, so the `ManagerItem` is aware of the `AdvancedManager` it's stored in, and the `App` instance that the `AdvancedManager` is attached to.
 It can also access data from other `ManagerItem`'s via the `AdvancedManager` and `App`.
 Be very careful with `ManagerItem` as it references, so, many other classes that if you don't properly dispose of a reference you might create a mermory leak unknowingly.

 `ManagerItem` only gains self awareness after it has been registered with an `AdvancedManager` that has also been instantiated in an `App` (rather non-dynamic isn't it).
 I didn't use Promises or other dependency injection methods because it adds complexity and bulk in a way most project don't need.
-If your project requires such a dynamic and complex setup you should use WebWorkers and a custom dependency injection setup, but that is far out of the scope of this framework for now, so, it will require a custom solution for each project.
+If your project requires such a dynamic and complex setup you should use WebWorkers and a custom dependency injection setup, but that is far out of the scope of this framework for now, unfortunately a custom solution will be require for each project.
 If in the future `@okikio/native` needs dependency injection I would be willing to build it in.

 *Note: when working with WebWorkers don't use more than one or 2 at a time, I have found that two is the maximum that lower end hardware can safely use with max performance.*